kingscode/vue-cli-plugin-kingscode-scaffold/README.md

 as you like in this plugins.
 The most important choices are:

 - Do you want to use a crud system?
-    - This installs our vuetify resource and creates an implementation for this so the vuetify resource works with the connected laravel API
+    - This installs our vuetify resource and creates an implementation for this, so the vuetify resource works with the connected laravel API
     - a example user resource
 - Do you want to use authorisation?